kamitabh24/smart-contract-in-Solidity/README.md

-# Lottery_Contract
+# Smart contract
-This contract allows for players to stake ETH and the pool is randomly shuffled and a winner is picked and immediately a new pool begins
+A smart contract in Solidity that represents a simple lottery system.
+The contract should allow users to buy tickets and randomly select a winner.